s-leroux/Pegparse/README.md

 =====

 Pegparse is a _Parsing Expression Grammar_ (PEG) implementation for JavaScript.
-It will build a datastructure from an input stream and a grammar.
+It will build a data structure from an input stream and a grammar.

 To work, Pegparse needs three things: